 VPN encryption is enabled automatically, and a kill switch is included.
 It allows the user to choose between UDP or TCP connections.
 ProtonVPN comes with 256-bit encryption by default.

-The service offers a number of servers in 30 countries so far including Canada, the Czech Republic, France, Germany, Japan, Luxembourg, Netherlands, Norway, Romania, Spain, Sweden, Switzerland, and the United States.
+The service offers more than 3,000 servers in almost 70 countries, including Canada, the Czech Republic, France, Germany, Japan, Luxembourg, Netherlands, Norway, Romania, Spain, Sweden, Switzerland, and the United States.

-ProtonVPN is compatible with Android, iPad, and iPhone VPN app/, Windows, macOS, Linux, Chromebook, and Android TV, as well as offering browser extensions for Chrome and Firefox.
+ProtonVPN is compatible with most operating systems, including Android, iOS, Windows, macOS, Linux, Chromebook, and Android TV, as well as offering browser extensions for Chrome and Firefox.

 |+ Streaming service support|